Chamberezigbo/BookDirectory_/documentation.md

 ## Publics users router

-> this is for public route to generate book by title or author
+> this is for the public route to generate a book by title or author

 **ENDPOINT:** <https://secret-woodland-98197.herokuapp.com/books-title-author>